gaetancollaud/digitalstrom-mqtt/home-assistant-app/DEVELOPMENT.md

 ## Release sequence

-1. Run `bash scripts/prepare-release.sh VERSION`.
-For project version `2.4.0`,
-   this sets the App version to `2.4.0-haos.1`.
-Add that App version to `home-assistant-app/CHANGELOG.md`.
-2. Merge the validated pull request into `master`.
+1. Merge the validated pull request into `master` and update the local branch.
-3. Create and push a Git tag with exactly the same version, for example `2.4.0`.
+2. Run `bash scripts/release.sh VERSION`, for example `bash scripts/release.sh 2.4.0`.
+This single command verifies a clean and current `master`, sets the App version to `2.4.0-haos.1`, adds a matching App changelog entry when needed, runs the local checks, creates the release commit and tag, and pushes both atomically.
-4. Confirm that the GoReleaser and Home Assistant App workflows both complete.
+3. Confirm that the GoReleaser and Home Assistant App workflows both complete.
-5. Confirm the GitHub release and standalone Docker Hub image use `2.4.0`, and the Docker Hub App manifest uses `2.4.0-haos.1`.
+4. Confirm the GitHub release and standalone Docker Hub image use `2.4.0`, and the Docker Hub App manifest uses `2.4.0-haos.1`.

-Treat the merge and matching tag as one release operation.
+The script is the supported release entry point; the App workflow still rejects a manually pushed project tag when `config.yaml` does not contain the matching `<tag>-haos.1` App version.
 Until the tag jobs have published the versioned Docker Hub App manifest, the App version on `master` is not ready to install or announce.